Fields generated by points on superelliptic curves: Lower bounds for

-To address the second source of potential multiplicity (that there may be multiple elements of $F(t)$ that produce isomorphic number fields), we use results of Ellenberg and Venkatesh \cite{ellenbergvenkatesh} for counting number fields, and the multiplicity counts of Lemke Oliver and Thorne \cite{LOT}.
+To address this source of potential multiplicity (that there may be multiple elements of $F(t)$ that produce isomorphic number fields), we build on a strategy of Ellenberg and Venkatesh \cite{ellenbergvenkatesh} for counting number fields and appeal to the multiplicity counts of Lemke Oliver and Thorne \cite{LOT}.
 See also \cite{keyes} for a more detailed discussion.

-As mentioned previously our assumptions on the sizes of $|a_i|, |b_j|$, ensure that the coefficients of \eqref{eq:F_with_ds} are bounded by $|d_{n-i}| \leq AY^i$ for some constant $A$.
-In particular the leading terms are bounded, and hence we may divide some constant integer $w$.
-We define the set
+Our restrictions on the sizes of $|a_i|,\ |b_j|$ in the definition of $P_{f,n}(Y)$ ensure that the coefficients of $F$ satisfy $|d_{n-i}| \leq AY^i$ for some constant $A$.
+In particular the leading terms are fixed, hence we may divide by them to obtain monic polynomials.